Jornada de Puertas Abiertas del Simposio de Investigación GCBC 2025

 With EMBRACE, we are together with local communities planting legacies.
 Every seed conserved, every degraded land restored, carries the promise of biodiversity, culture, and resilience for posterity.

-Dr Clement Oppong Peprah, Principle Investigator, Council for Scientific and Industrial Research-Crops Research Institute
+Dr Clement Oppong Peprah, Principal Investigator, Council for Scientific and Industrial Research-Crops Research Institute

 Dr. Clement Oppong Peprah